mnovak42/leuven/apps/examples/KSC/docs/source/tests/test2/theKSCTest2.rst

 gives the above results.
 As it can be seen, the ICD of the training data kernel
 kernel matrix yields an approximation with a (low) rank of 110 while the corresponding error is less than 0.85.
-These indicate, that the selected kernel parameters are within the limiting cases mentioned in :numref:`sec_icd` that can also be confirmed by having a look into the generated :math:`\texttt{out/PermutationVector.dat}` file that contains the indices of the (feature map of the) training data that were used during the ICD to build up the approximations (i.e. permutations): it shows that data are nicely selected covering the whole range of indices when using the given kernel parameter values.
+These indicate, that the selected kernel parameters are within the range of the limits mentioned in the :ref:`sec_icd` Section.
+This can also be confirmed by having a look into the generated :math:`\texttt{out/PermutationVector.dat}` file, that contains the indices of the (feature map of the) training data that were used during the ICD to build up the approximation (i.e. permutations): it shows that data are nicely selected covering the whole range of indices when using the given kernel parameter values.